YuanHanLee/ChaoEntropy-online/man/user.md

 <a href="https://www.dropbox.com/s/yyu8h806346kfsm/incidence.csv" download>Download incidence demo file</a>

 <h2 id="gen-settings">General settings</h2>
-_<h3 id="estimator">Estimator</h3>_
+_<h3 id="method">Method</h3>_
-The estimator is a checkbox for select the method which constructed to estimate Shannon entropy.
+This is a checkbox for select the method which constructed to estimate Shannon entropy.
-  * __Chao__ estimator, for detail see reference 1.
+  * `Chao` estimator, for detail see reference 1.
-  * __ChaoShen__ estimator, for detail see reference 3.
+  * `ChaoShen` estimator, for detail see reference 3.
-  * __Grassberger__ estimator, for detail see reference 4.
+  * `Grassberger` estimator, for detail see reference 4.
-  * __Jackknife__ estimator, for detail see reference 5.
+  * `Jackknife` estimator, for detail see reference 5.
-  * __Zhang__ estimator, for detail see reference 6.
+  * `Zhang` estimator, for detail see reference 6.
-  * __Observed__ estimator.
+  * `Observed` estimator.

 _<h3 id="bootstraps">Bootstraps</h3>_
 Number of bootstraps (say B) is an integer specifying the number of replications for bootstrap resampling scheme in computing variance.
 Refer to Chao et al. (2013) for details.
-Default is 100.
+Default is `100`.
 To save running time, we recommend that 100 or 200 bootstraps will be sufficient for most applications.

 _<h3 id="confidence">Confidence level</h3>_
 The confidence level is a positive number is less than or equal to 1.
-The default is 0.95.
+The default is `0.95`.

 <h2 id="output">Output</h2>
 _<h3 id="summary">Data Summary</h3>_
 This tab panel shows basic data information for the selected data.
 The output variables are interpreted at the first column.

 _<h3 id="chaoentropy">Estimation</h3>_
-This tab panel shows the main output for **ChaoEntropy**.
+This tab panel shows the main output for <strong>`ChaoEntropy`</strong>.
 It show a table of various Shannon entropy estimators, their standard error and confidence interval which the method you choose.
 You also can click [Download as csv file]() to download the output table.

 _<h3 id="vis">Visualization</h3>_
 This tab panel shows the interactive estimator and confidence interval plot.